elasticio/elasticio.github.io/content/_components/hubspot/index.md

  * **Size of Polling Page** - TextField (optional, positive integer, max 100, defaults to 100): Indicates the size of pages to be fetched
  * **Single Page per Interval** - Checkbox: Indicates that if the number of changed records exceeds the maximum number of results in a page, instead of fetching the next page immediately, wait until the next flow start to fetch the next page

+### Webhook

+Receive data from HubSpot based on configured [webhooks](https://developers.hubspot.com/docs/api/webhooks)

+### Config Fields

+* **Client secret** - You need provide Client secret from HubSpot application here
+> You will get error during webhook requests if this field will be incorrect

+#### Output Metadata

+Triggered object from HubSpot

 ## Actions

 ### Raw Request